matrix-org/matrix-spec-proposals/proposals/2674-event-relationships.md

 the user experince may worse if redactions are performed.

 ## Edge Cases

-Can you reply (via m.references) to a [reaction](https://github.com/matrix-org/matrix-doc/pull/2677)/[edit](https://github.com/matrix-org/matrix-doc/pull/2677)?
- * Yes, at the protocol level.
-But you shouldn't expect clients to do anything useful with it.
- * Replying to a reaction should be treated like a normal message and have the reply behaviour ignored.
- * Replying to an edit should be treated in the UI as if you had replied to the original message.

 What does it mean to call /context on a relation?
  * We should probably just return the root event for now, and then refine it in